 Still, there are a few Croatia travel warnings that you should be aware of before arriving in this Balkan nation.
 As in most popular tourist destinations, pickpocketing and petty theft are common, so make sure to take the normal precautions, including keeping your wallet and phone in your front pocket and investing in a slash-resistant purse or backpack.

 Also, some political tension does remain from the Croatian War of Independence, which, from 1991 to 1995, secured Croatia’s freedom from Yugoslavia.
 This means that occasional racially or ethnically motivated crimes do occur, according to the U.S. State Department.
-In addition, the threat of terrorism exists across all of Europe, but in this respect, Croatia isn’t particularly more or less dangerous than any other European destination.
+In addition, the threat of terrorism exists across all of Europe, but the U.S. government considers Zagreb at “minimal risk.”

 Tips for Staying Safe in Croatia

-- Road safety can be an issue in Croatia, so drive with extreme caution, if you drive at all.
+- Road safety can be an issue in Croatia, so drive with caution, if you drive at all.
 Beware of untrustworthy taxi drivers, as well as thieves who target travelers on trains and buses.
-And if you’re headed out to hike in Croatia’s forests, consult with a guide first, since the weather can be erratic and dangerous.
+And if you’re headed out to hike in Croatia’s forests, consult with a guide first, since the weather can be unpredictable.

 - There are certain regions in Croatia where unexploded landmines are an ongoing danger.
 If you find yourself traveling off the beaten path, watch for posted warning signs, avoid ditches and open fields, and don’t veer off paved roads.
 If you’re in doubt about where you’re headed, don’t hesitate to ask locals for safety advice.